 - Facilitator Note: This can be a very sensitive topic.
 Understanding that individuals all come with their own set of experiences and that some of these may be influenced by their identities (racial, ethnic, gender, sexual orientation etc.) and their families historical experience is important but can bring up a lot of reactions.
 The goal here is just to have them get a basic understanding of how this might impact their experience of secondary trauma.
-Another option if time allows is to have small group discussions about this, perhaps having participants reflect or write responses to the first three questions then have a small group discussion of the last question (how cultural differences or similarities impact their experience of STS). - Historical trauma is the emotional and psychological pain that accumulates over an individual's lifespan and across generations as the result of trauma of a group of people (Yellow-Horse Brave Heart, 1995).
+Another option if time allows is to have small group discussions about this, perhaps having participants reflect or write responses to the first three questions then have a small group discussion of the last question (how cultural differences or similarities impact their experience of STS).
+There is a space for them to take notes on their reflections on page 10 of the Participant's Manual. - Historical trauma is the emotional and psychological pain that accumulates over an individual's lifespan and across generations as the result of trauma of a group of people (Yellow-Horse Brave Heart, 1995).
 Examples include slavery and the violence and abuse committed against American Indian tribes over the years, and ongoing institutional racism experienced by African Americans and Native Americans. - Resource Parents may experience elevated levels of STS and/or moral distress when working with children who have experienced discrimination, racism or have high levels of trauma and do not have equal access to culturally appropriate resources. - It is important to consider the impact of culture, race, historical trauma, and oppression on your child as well as on yourself.

-Discussion - Cultural and Historical Trauma: (5 minutes)
+Discussion -Cultural and Historical Trauma: (5 minutes)